 Leading up to retirement, carefully planning a retirement path could be the most important steps someone could take to achieve financial security later in life.

 “It is becoming increasingly apparent that to ensure financial security in retirement, individuals need to take personal ownership of their destiny and view planning and saving for retirement as a serious, conscious and strategic pursuit,” the Natixis report says, adding that the role of the financial advisory community has “never [been] more critical.”

 Build and maintain your plan with the NewRetirement Planner.

 Social Security benefits are an important part of many Americans’ retirement income.

 That’s why optimizing Social Security benefits can be crucial to achieving a secure retirement.
 The average Social Security retirement benefit in 2021 was about $1,555.
 However, according to the Center for Retirement Research at Boston College, 90% of Americans begin collecting Social Security retirement benefits at or before their full retirement age.
 The most popular age to start is 62, the earliest age possible — chosen by 42% of men and 48% of women.

 Delaying the start of benefits can significantly boost your lifetime payout from the system.
 Use the Social Security Explorer in the NewRetirement Planner to figure out the best time for you to start your benefits.
 You can also review how to qualify for the highest possible Social Security benefit.

 Many of these European countries have pension plans that enable their citizens to retire with a guaranteed income stream.

 Pensions in the United States are now difficult to come by.
 It is therefore important that you save robustly for retirement on your own and know how to turn those savings into an income stream.
-A lifetime annuity is one way to guarantee your retirement income stream.

 One way to protect yourself is to explore Medicare Supplemental insurance, which can minimize your out of pocket expenditures and may help you get appointments with the doctors you choose.